 The basic science that underpins this applied work has largely been funded by the Sustainable Agriculture Research for International Development (SARID) programme, jointly supported by BBSRC and the UK Government’s Department for International Development (DFID).

 There are a number of important questions that we wanted to address during this project: why is the prevalence of natural virus disease so variable and are there any predictable patterns?
 How much genetic variation is there in the SpexNPV virus and could this stop the build-up of resistance to the biopesticide in armyworms?
 How does the virus persist during the harsh dry season when there are so few armyworms?
 And how can we utilise this information to use SpexNPV more intelligently for Africa-wide control of armyworms?

 To tackle these questions, we visited lots of armyworm outbreaks in Tanzania to assess the natural prevalence of viral disease, collected caterpillars that had died of the virus, and live caterpillars that appeared healthy.
 We also set up a network of pheromone traps to collect adult male moths – the males are attracted to the trap by the artificial scent of sexy females.
 We then took all these back to the laboratory in Lancaster and did lots of genetic analyses and bioassays, and found out some really interesting stuff – ecological details that could help us control armyworm.
 For instance, the presence of a bacterium, Wolbachia, increases their susceptibility to the virus.
-(See my publications page or this feature for more).
+(See my publications page for more).

 On the road again